Pop (The Bear): Music

+Reception

 Critical reviews

 "Pop" received highly positive reviews from critics.
 Marah Eakin of Vulture gave the episode a 4 star out of 5 rating and wrote, "After he takes his leave, Carmy and Claire finally kiss as the Replacements' 'Can’t Hardly Wait' swells.
 It's a perfectly romantic moment, and one The Bear plays off with sweetness and maybe just a touch of 'kissing in an empty shell of a restaurant' sexiness.
 Yes, Chef, indeed."

-A.J.
-Daulerio of Decider wrote, "Sydney introduces herself to Claire and attempts to talk Chaos Menu with Carmy but quickly exits when it's clear he's more interested in swanning Claire around the dilapidated fire hazard, The Bear.
+A. J. Daulerio of Decider wrote, "Sydney introduces herself to Claire and attempts to talk Chaos Menu with Carmy but quickly exits when it's clear he's more interested in swanning Claire around the dilapidated fire hazard, The Bear.
 Once everyone finally leaves, Carmy and Claire make it all official."
 Arnav Srivastava of The Review Geek gave the episode a 4.5 star rating out of 5 and wrote, "That element of tension hasn't surfaced yet.
 But it is a continuing source of excitement for us when it does.
 Season 2 has followed the established formula from the first season with a little more time away from the restaurant."
 Karl R De Mesa from Show Snob wrote, "What a rare, feel-good episode in a, so far, very high stress season."

 Rafa Boladeras of MovieWeb named the episode as the ninth best of the season, writing "'Pop' is a transitional episode of the show, as most of the stories of the season keep going along. [...]
 This is also the episode where we see Carmy and Claire on an almost-Before Sunrise date, as they start to get to know each other better, reveal more intimate details about themselves, and even go to a party (something the chef has never done before)."
 Jasmine Blu of TV Fanatic named the episode as the weakest of the season, writing "The second season of The Bear didn't have any misses, but the least interesting installment of the season probably goes to the midseason episode, 'Pop.'"